pbberlin/go-pwa/README.md

 * gorm.Model incurs a lot of noise

 * `create` inserts.
-On conflict adds DB specific jargon for upsert/merge.
+  Combined with `onConflictUpdate` on conflict it adds DB specific jargon for upsert/merge.

 * `save` first updates by primary key.
   If no rows are affected, a `select` is issued.
 If the record does not exist, it gets inserted.

 * `create` and `save` do not associate with existing unique assocations.
-  Instead they fail at creating the same association,
+  Instead they fail at creating the same association.
-  then they create an m:n record with the association ID 0;
+  Then they create an m:n record with the association ID 0;
   and without giving any error.

-### Relations / Associations

-*
+* `Association...Apppend` such as in
+  `err = db.Model(&e).Association("Tags").Append(tags)`
+  acts the same way

+* We can suppress this ugly behavior, by using db.Omit("Tags").Save